bulkan/rfremoteserver/README.md

 Usage
 =====

-Create a Object like the following and pass it to an instance of RemoteServer.
+Create an Object like the following and pass it to an instance of `RemoteServer`.

 ```javascript
 var RemoteServer = require('rfremoteserver');